SteinHQ/Docs/docs/expedite-display-data.md

 3. Add handlebars `{{ }}` with the column name in any of the child elements.

 ## Optional parameters
+By default, Expedite ignores handling empty cells.
+If any row has a column with no value, the handlebars for that entry are left untouched.

+For example, if a blog post in our example sheet (see below) had no author name defined, then the webpage would show `By {{author}}`.
+To hide showing the handlebars altogether in such cases, specify the `data-stein-hide-empty` attribute on the element.
+[Here's](https://github.com/SteinHQ/Expedite/blob/master/example/blog.html#L16) an example doing this.

-You can optionally limit and offset your response by setting the `data-stein-limit` and `data-stein-offset` attributes.
+You can also limit and offset your response by setting the `data-stein-limit` and `data-stein-offset` attributes.
+More information about these paramters are available [here](read-data.md#optional-request-parameters).

 ## Example